xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 A single _PropertyValue_ belongs to a overall category, in order to combine the same propertys from different meter readings.
 The _OperationalPropertyDefinition_ MUST define an ID and SHOULD define a name.
 It MAY specify allowed units and a description.

+> [!NOTE]
+> The purpose of an OperationalProperty is to make the same values from different souces comparable.
+Two SmartMeter's measuring the same value should use the same property.

 ### PhysicalMeterElement

 A generation of SmartMeter's from the same Manufacturer offering the same OperationalProperty's SHOULD be considered as one _PhysicalMeterElement_.
 A _PhysicalMeterElement_ MUST specify the set of _OperationalProperty's_ the _PhysicalMeterElement_ can provide.
 The _PhysicalMeterElement_ SHOULD also specify meta information about the SmartMeter it represents such as a name and a description.